Suraj520/data-science/MachineLearning/Ecommerce_Product_Review/sentiment_analysis/README.md

 #### Approach
 1. A basic approach involves training a machine learning model on labelled positive and negative keywords that upon being encountered in a future review sequentially gets summed up to decipher the net sentiment.

-2. Using TF-IDF.
+2. Using Count Vectorizer with Multinomial Naive Bayes.

-3. Using Count Vectorizer.
+3. Using TF IDF with logistic regression.
 #### Dataset

 https://www.kaggle.com/datasets/wojtekbonicki/ebay-reviews